-At the Gavi COVAX AMC Summit on 2 June 2021, the UBS Optimus Foundation announced an at least $2.2 million pledge to the COVAX AMC to help vulnerable communities in lower-income countries get access to COVID-19 vaccines during the pandemic.
-This is the first time that UBS has contributed to Gavi, and the pledge came along with a dedicated revolving fundraising campaign reaching out to groups of philanthropists around the world.
+At the Gavi COVAX AMC Summit on 2 June 2021, the UBS Optimus Foundation pledged a minimum of US$ 2.2 million to the Gavi COVAX AMC to help vulnerable communities in lower-income countries access COVID-19 vaccines during the pandemic.
+This is the first time that UBS had contributed to Gavi.
+The pledge came along with a dedicated revolving fundraising campaign reaching out to groups of philanthropists around the world.

 UBS provides financial advice and solutions to wealthy, institutional and corporate clients worldwide, as well as private clients in Switzerland.
 UBS is present in all major financial centres worldwide.
 It has offices in 52 countries and employs approximately 61,000 people around the world.

 The UBS Optimus Foundation is a grant-making foundation that offers UBS clients a platform to use their wealth to drive positive social and environmental change.
-The foundation selects programmes that improve children’s health, education and protection, ones that have the potential to be transformative, scalable and sustainable. as well as programmes tackling environmental and climate issues.
+The foundation selects programmes that improve children’s health, education and protection – programmes that have the potential to be transformative, scalable and sustainable – as well as programmes tackling environmental and climate issues.

 Proceeds are funds made available to Gavi from donor contributions and commitments, either through cash payments made to Gavi, through frontloading via the capital markets of a future donor commitment to IFFIm, or through AMC funds released to Gavi via the World Bank.
 IFFIm proceeds are allocated over five-year periods coinciding with Gavi’s strategic periods.
 Proceeds for the current and future strategic periods are indicative until the end of each period and could be revised following changes in market conditions (interest rates or foreign exchange rates), the signing of new pledge(s) and/or changes in IFFIm’s disbursement profile.